-Black Spiders in Maryland
+- Harmful Spiders Found in Maryland

 The black widow can inflict a painful bite that may end up being deadly to the young, elderly, and immunocompromised.
 Only a small amount of venom can cause serious illness, with symptoms including:

-Muscle cramps and spasms starting near the bite, spreading in severity for six to 12 hours.
+- Muscle cramps and spasms starting near the bite, spreading in severity for six to 12 hours.

-Chills, fever, nausea, and vomiting.
+- Chills, fever, nausea, and vomiting.

-Restlessness, shock, or stupor.
+- Restlessness, shock, or stupor.

-Severe high blood pressure.
+- Severe high blood pressure.

-Severe stomach, back, or chest pain.
+- Severe stomach, back, or chest pain.

 While the brown recluse isn’t native to Maryland, there have been a few rare instances one has taken a ride on packages from the midwest and southeast where the recluse is all-too-common.